Wisconsin governor orders masks statewide amid virus surge

 “The bottom line is we need to keep people safe and this is one way to do it,” he said.
 “We hope the Supreme Court agrees with us.
 You never know, it may never end up in the Supreme Court.”

-Absent a statewide mask order, cities and counties across the state have been taking action on their own.
-Milwaukee and Dane counties, with Wisconsin’s largest cities of Milwaukee and Madison, were the first to make masks mandatory.
-Numerous other cities, including Green Bay, Racine, Superior and Whitewater, have followed suit.
-Appleton this week recommended that people wear masks, but did not require it.
+Numerous cities and counties across Wisconsin have already instituted mask mandates, including Milwaukee and Dane counties, Green Bay, Racine, Superior and Whitewater.
 Evers’ order doesn’t preempt local governments from enacting even stricter ordinances.

 Wisconsin has had more than 52,000 confirmed cases of COVID-19 and 919 deaths from the disease since the pandemic started.
 That death count is the 28th-highest in the country and the 35th highest per capita, at nearly 16 deaths per 100,000 people.
 Over the past two weeks, the rolling average number of daily new cases has gone up by 90, an increase of more than 11%.